-In traditional medicine, fenugreek has long been used as a remedy and as supplement.
+In traditional medicine, fenugreek has long been used as a remedy and as a supplement.
 It's been shown to increase uterine contractions during labor, increase milk production in lactating women, help relieve menopause symptoms, improve glucose tolerance in diabetic patients, reduce cholesterol levels, improve libido, reduce fever and flu symptoms, improve skin problems and soothe digestive complaints including heartburn, gastric inflammation, and reflux.
 It's also touted as an appetite stimulant and therefore may be used to help gain weight.

 Fenugreek seeds have a sweet, pungent fragrance which can permeate a room as soon as they're exposed to air or the pot.
 After cooking, the sweet smell can linger in your home for a full day or longer.
-And, unfortunately, some find that fenugreek can linger on them as well, in the same way that some people are prone to sweating out garlic.
+And, unfortunately, some find that fenugreek can linger on them as well, in the same way, that some people are prone to sweating out the scent of garlic.

 Fortunately the fenugreek odor is not offensive like garlic, but, nonetheless, the maple syrup odor can be quite discernible and bothersome.
 If this happens to you, an extra shower and frequent clothing changes may be helpful until the fenugreek is out of your system.